QBDI/QBDI/docs/source/get_started-frida.rst

 .. code-block:: javascript

-    // allocate and write a 2 bytes buffer var buffer = Memory.alloc(2);
+    // allocate and write a 2-byte buffer var buffer = Memory.alloc(2);
     Memory.writeByteArray(buffer, [0x42, 0x42])
     // allocate and write an UTF8 string var str = Memory.allocUtf8String("Hello World !");

-Initialize a QBDI object
+Initialise a QBDI object
 ++++++++++++++++++++++++

-If `frida-qbdi.js` (or a script requiring it) is successfully loaded in Frida, a new QBDI object becomes available.
+If `frida-qbdi.js` (or a script requiring it) is successfully loaded in Frida, a new :js:class:`QBDI` object becomes available.
-It provides an object-oriented access to the framework features.
+It provides an object oriented access to the framework features.

 .. code-block:: javascript

-    // Initialize QBDI
+    // initialise QBDI
     var vm = new QBDI();
     console.log("QBDI version is " + vm.version.string);
     var state = vm.getGPRState();